 The design of the cookie packaging was paid for in just a few months from the savings in package production, printing and labor.
 All in all, a big success!

 The best seller right now?
 Lemon Lavender.
 Give it a try, you’ll love it.

 You can download the .pdf of our McTavish Shortbread case study here.
 Or the case study for Willamette Valley Fruit Co. here.
 And you can see more of our food product packaging designs on the Creative Company website.

 Flavorful messages can also grab more buyers and create raving fans.
-More insight on another blog post, read it here.
+More ideas to ponder on another blog post, read it here.

 Great package design, with flavorful messages and stories that resonate, is at the center of marketing for food products.
-It sets the stage and validates the company who produces it.
+Your package design establishes flavor and quality ideas and validates the company behind it.
 Yet there is more to building an optimized brand than packaging.

 Download our free e-book to learn how you can optimize your food brand.
 We’ll show you best practices from focusing on your audiences; to matching your visual and verbal brand to your sales process; to giving attention and support to your online brand–so important these days.